pippinbarr/cart253-2018/modules/input-mouse/input-mouse.md

 - `mouseWheel()` is called whenever the mouse wheel is moved
 - This __includes touch-based scrolling on a trackpad__
 - Notice that this function takes a __parameter__ called `event`
-- The variable `event.delta` tells us how much the wheel moved in this frame
+- Inside the function, the variable `event.delta` tells us __how much the wheel moved in this frame__
+- It's positive if it scrolled down and negative if it scrolled up

+???

+- `delta` comes from physics, where that Greek symbol (Δ) is used to represent change over time
+- You'll see if often in programming for the same reason

 ---